-Cause of schizoid personality disorder is unknown.
+The cause of this disorder is unknown.
 It may be related to schizophrenia and shares many of the same risk factors.

 Schizoid personality disorder is not as disabling as schizophrenia.
-It does not cause the disconnection from reality (in the form of hallucinations or delusions) that occurs in untreated (or treatment-resistant) schizophrenia.
+It doesn't cause the disconnection from reality (in the form of hallucinations or delusions) that occurs in schizophrenia.

 A person with schizoid personality disorder often: